semyon422/s3dc/README.md

 ### The library provides the following functions:

 #### s3dc.load()
-Creates camera state, `Shader` and `Transform`.
+Creates camera state and `Shader`.
 It is enough to call once.

 #### s3dc.show(x, y, w, h)
 Moves the camera in front of the specified area of the screen.
-Note that the origin is in the lower left corner.
 ```lua
 s3dc.show(0, 0, love.graphics.getDimensions())  -- Default rendering area of love2d.
 ```